rolodoom/placesapp-frontend/README.md

 # PlacesApp

-PlacesApp is a React frontend for sharing places built following the code from [Build fullstack React.js applications with Node.js, Express.js &amp; MongoDB (MERN) with this project-focused course](https://udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide) by [Maximilian Schwarzmüller](https://academind.com/).
+PlacesApp is a React+Vite frontend for sharing places built following the code from [Build fullstack React.js applications with Node.js, Express.js &amp; MongoDB (MERN) with this project-focused course](https://udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide) by [Maximilian Schwarzmüller](https://academind.com/).

 This frontend uses the [PlacesApp-API](https://github.com/rolodoom/placesapp-api)